nchristiny/nchristiny.github.io/history/part2.md

 Back in the day I visited Slashdot regularly; currently I stay abreast of web development and coding news mainly via Hacker News, Ars Technica and Medium posts, just to name a few.
 I subscribe to weekly mailing lists of my favorite languages, JavaScript, Ruby, Python, and lately React.
 On Twitter I follow industry leaders and so-called "thought leaders", people working in the field who tend to be communicative about their work.

+I became an Agile methodology true believer and signed the Agile Manifesto[^fn-2] on [October 5 2015](http://agilemanifesto.org/display/000000361.html "Spot the looney!").

-[CodeNewbie](http://www.codenewbie.org/) is an awesome resource for the beginner holding active weekly [Twitter](https://twitter.com/CodeNewbies) discussions as well as having a website with insightful articles by guests working in the industry and podcast interviews.
-I still hang about their [Slack](https://codenewbie.slack.com) channel.
+[CodeNewbie](http://www.codenewbie.org/) is an awesome resource for beginner (as well as intermediate or expert!) coders holding active weekly [Twitter discussions](https://twitter.com/CodeNewbies) as well as having a website with insightful articles by guests working in the industry and podcast interviews.
+I still hang about their [Slack channel](https://codenewbie.slack.com).

 [#YesWeCode](http://www.yeswecode.org/) is a great resource for obtaining code school/bootcamp scholarships for need-based and under-represented applicants.